Csumber/shop-reviews-backend/README.md

 Whenever a change to the GraphQL API is made either by a plugin schema extension or by the definition of CustomFields, run `yarn generate-types` to update the TypeScript definitions.

 ## Plugins

-### Braintree Payments Plugin

-This is a working implementation for the Braintree payment provider.
-It demonstrates how a typical `PaymentMethodHandler` is used.
-The basic pattern will be similar for other modern payment processors such as Stripe or PayPal.
-See the [Braintree plugin readme](./src/plugins/braintree/README.md) for more information.

 ### Reviews Plugin